morethantesting/morethantesting.github.io/blog/_posts/2018-10-24-lessons-learned-as-qa-lead-in-a-startup.markdown

 * * *

-With this article, the series of [joining a startup as the first QA]({{ site.baseurl }}/blog/joining-a-startup-as-the-first-qa/) comes to an end.
+With this article, the series of [joining a startup as a QA Lead]({{ site.baseurl }}/blog/joining-a-startup-as-qa-lead/) comes to an end.

 If you enjoyed reading it so far, please spread the word and share it with your friends or on social media.
 I appreciate every share.